 This will add a button labeled Improve This Page at the bottom of every blog post.
 The button will route the user directly to the respective edit page in Github.

-If your default branch is not named main, you need to specify your git default branch in the params section of your config.yaml file.
+If your default branch is not named main, you need to specify your git default branch in the params section of your hugo.yaml file.

 gitBranch: <your git default branch name>